 The History of Mitchelton Rotary

-Rotary Club of Mitchelton was sponsored by the Rotary Club of Chermside.
+Rotary Club of Mitchelton was formed through a sponsorship by the Rotary Club of Chermside.
 It was chartered on 10th April, 1967 with a membership of 24.
 The Charter President was Col Kirkpatrick and the Charter Secretary: John H. Campbell.